RESIDENCY PROGRAM

 Residency Schedule

-The day following the arrival date, we typically host a welcome breakfast or lunch, succeeded by an introductory meeting.
-During this session, we cover the Residents Manual, the activities calendar, house regulations, and conduct a question and answer segment.
-Following the group meeting, each resident is allocated one-on-one time with our coordinator to discuss their projects and individual requirements.
+The day after arrival, we typically host a welcome breakfast followed by an introductory meeting.
+During this meeting, we review the Residents Manual, activities calendar, house rules, and hold a Q&A session.
+After the group meeting, each resident has one-on-one time with our coordinator to discuss their projects and needs, ensuring a smooth transition.

-Every week, we organize excursions for residents to explore some of our cherished locations within the City.
-These outings may encompass galleries, museums, artists' studios, and other notable local attractions.
-Additionally, residents gather once a week with our coordinator, curator, or special guests for either group or individual meetings.
-These sessions serve as platforms to discuss their artistic endeavors and prepare for the upcoming group exhibition.
+Every week, we take residents on outings to some of our favorite spots in the city, including galleries, museums, artists' studios, and other cultural destinations.
+Additionally, residents meet weekly with our coordinator, team members, or guest speakers for group or individual sessions to discuss their work.